 Substitute them in a 1:1 ratio with guindilla peppers.
 Serranos work great in salsas, adding a fiery kick.

 We love them diced in pico de gallo.
-They’re sharp and spicy, elevating any dish.
+They're sharp and spicy, improving any dish (bright, crisp heat that complements fresh salsas).

 For more swaps, check our link on serrano pepper substitutes.